Key takeaways

 Here’s a timeline of what you can expect during the first year of taking oral semaglutide:

 Three months: You’ll likely start feeling less hungry during this time.
-You may be eating 40% fewer calories daily, see improved blood sugar levels, and lose up to 5–6 pounds.
+You may be eating 40% fewer calories daily, see improved blood sugar levels, and lose up to 5–6 pounds (Rybelsus) or up to 14 pounds (Wegovy pill).

 Six months: You’ll start to notice you’re carrying less body fat, especially around the belly.
-If you have type 2 diabetes, your blood sugar may have decreased by 1.2%--1.4%, and you may have lost up to 9 pounds.
+If you have type 2 diabetes, your blood sugar may have decreased by 1.2%–1.4%, and you may have lost 9 pounds or more (Rybelsus) or 24 pounds (Wegovy pill).

 Is oral semaglutide faster than injectable semaglutide?